cms-jet/JMEDAS/_episodes/03-JEC_JER.md

 {: .checklist}

 > ## Question 1.1
+>
 > After running the Exercise 3 of the notebook, does the result make sense?
 Is the nominal histogram always between the up and down variations, and should it be?
 {: .challenge}

 ## Jet Energy Resolution

 Jets are stochastic objects.
 The content of jets fluctuates quite a lot, and the content also depends on what actually caused the jet (uds quarks, gluons, etc).
 In addition, there are experimental limitations to the measurement of jets.
 Both of these aspects limit the accuracy to which we can measure the 4-momentum of a jet.
 The way to quantify our accuracy of measuring jet energy is called the jet energy resolution (JER).
 If you have a group of single pions that have the same energy, the energy measured by CMS will not be exactly the same every time, but will typically follow a (roughly) Gaussian distribution with a mean and a width.
 The mean is corrected using the jet energy corrections.
 It is impossible to "correct" for all resolution effects on a jet-by-jet basis, although regression techniques can account for many effects.

 As such, there will always be some experimental and theoretical uncertainty in the jet energy measurement, and this is seen as non-zero jet energy resolution.
 There is also other jet-related resolutions such as jet angular resolution and jet mass resolution, but JER is what we most often have to deal with.
 Jets measured from data have typically worse resolution than simulated jets.
 Because of this, it is important to 'smear' the MC jets with jet energy resolution (JER) scale factors, so that measured and simulated jets are on equal footing in analyses.
 We will demonstrate how to apply the JER scale factors, since that is applicable for all analyses that use jets.

 More information can be found at theand [jet resolution guide](https://cms-jerc.web.cern.ch/JER/).

-The resolution is measured in data for different eta bins, and was approximately 10% with a 10% uncertainty for 7 TeV and 8 TeV data.
+The resolution is measured in data for different eta bins, and was approximately 10% with a 10% uncertainty for 7 and 8 TeV data.
 For precision, it is important to use the correctly measured resolutions, but a reasonable calculation is to assume a flat 10% uncertainty for simplicity.

 > ## Open a notebook
 >
-> For this part open the notebook called `Jet_Energy_Corrections.ipynb` and run the Exercise 4.
+> For this part open the notebook called `Jet_Energy_Corrections.ipynb` and run Exercise 4.
 {: .checklist}

-In the notebook we will use the `coffea` implementation to apply JER to nanoAOD events.
+In the notebook, we will use the `coffea` implementation to apply JER to nanoAOD events.
 Notice that the function used to apply corrections will be updated soon to be compatible with `json-pog`.

 > ## Discussion
 >